-Many products in the Fashion apparel categories of bottoms, dresses, fitness, jackets, sleepwear and tops are available in both Misses’ and Women’s sizes.
-Avon Intimate apparel and Casualwear sizes are best suited for heights 5’4”-5’7-1/2”.
+We simplified our sizes to make it easier to shop.
+Many products in the fashion apparel categories of bottoms, dresses, jackets, sleepwear, and tops are available in both Misses’ and Women’s sizes.
+From classic casuals to party dresses, the women’s apparel collection has the ensemble you’ve been looking for.

 How to Measure Your Body

 To find your size, measure around the bustline, waist, and hips.

 - Bust/Chest: With the measuring tape under your arms, measure the fullest part of your chest.